frankjuniorr/homelab-iac/servers-setup/README.md

 What this script will make:

 - add user to `wheel` group, and add a flag `NOPASSWD` in `/etc/sudoers` file, to remove password when use sudo commando
-- add all servers into my `~/.ssh/config` file, here in my localhost, to facilitate future access
+- Include all servers in my `~/.ssh/config` file on my localhost for easier access in the future.
 - Configure the NFS server, and configure the NFS client in all the others VMs.
 - Configure the DNS server, and configure the DNS client in all the others VMs.
 - Configure a Kubernetes cluster